-I curate art, architecture, and design projects.
-They come in many forms: exhibitions, publications, strategy, editorials and digital displays.
+I conceive and curate exhibitions, publications, and digital displays.

-At the heart of my work is the desire to make people pause and reflect, to tickle their intellect, or to reveal details that hide in plain sight.
+At the heart of my work is the desire to make people pause and reflect, to tickle their intellect, and reveal details that hide in plain sight.

 My background in architecture and design guides the work I do in collaboration with galleries, archives, and cultural organizations.
 I invite you to scroll through a selection of projects below.
 Please get in touch if you wish to learn more.

-Flight Mode is an exhibition that draws attention to the slow erosion of solitude from contemporary culture.
-Two immersive installations housed in shipping containers invite a reflection on what we readily give up in pursuit of constant connectivity.
+An exhibition that draws attention to the erosion of solitude from contemporary culture.
+Two immersive installations housed in shipping containers invite passing pedestrians to reflect on what we readily give up in pursuit of constant connectivity.

 Working Models was a multi-media exhibition that probed the role of working models in design research.
 The selections demonstrated the possibilities of models to work in various modes: Concept, Process, Detail, Digital, Performance and Illustrative.